brant-ruan/SmartInspector/README.md

 cfy executions start -w install -d clearwater-test
 ```

-You can also create and launch deployment via cloudify Web UI, just fill in proper information needed by deploying then executing installation workflow.
+You can also create and launch deployment via cloudify Web UI, just fill in proper information needed by deploying then start installation workflow.

-(Maybe you should use `socat` or something like it to forward the Web UI port out to the real server).

 Note that the specified version must be satisfied otherwise the process might not work.